ShadmanSahil/Python/Cryptography/README.md

-Was fascinated by various encryption techniques, hence tried a few projects
+Was fascinated by various encryption techniques.
+Therefore tried a few projects